signal11/hidapi/README.md

    2. From the Start menu, in the Windows Driver Kits folder, select Build Environments, then your operating system, then the x86 Free Build Environment (or one that is appropriate for your system).
-   3. From the console, change directory to the windows/ddk_build/ directory, which is part of the HIDAPI distribution.
+   3. From the console, change directory to the `windows/ddk_build/` directory, which is part of the HIDAPI distribution.
    4. Type build.
    5. You can find the output files (DLL and LIB) in a subdirectory created by the build system which is appropriate for your environment.
-On Windows XP, this directory is objfre_wxp_x86/i386.
+On Windows XP, this directory is `objfre_wxp_x86/i386`.

 ## Cross Compiling

-This section talks about cross compiling HIDAPI for Linux using autotools.
+This section talks about cross compiling HIDAPI for Linux using Autotools.
 This is useful for using HIDAPI on embedded Linux targets.
 These instructions assume the most raw kind of embedded Linux build, where all prerequisites will need to be built first.
 This process will of course vary